plone/plone.distribution/docs/usage/code-examples.md

 ### Create a new site

-Create a new Plone Site using one of the available distributions using {meth}`api.site.create`:
+Create a new Plone site using one of the available distributions using the method {meth}`api.site.create`.

 ```python
 from plone.distribution.api import site as site_api